-Through access to a wide variety of subject matter and opportunities in a broad set of disciplines, FernLeaf students discover their unique passions and aptitudes while developing the wide range of skills and knowledge that will meet the unknown challenges of the future.
-FernLeaf balances and integrates traditional core academic subjects with social-emotional learning, stewardship, the arts, entrepreneurship, foreign language, and comprehensive health and wellness.
+Through access to a wide variety of subject matter and opportunities in a broad set of disciplines, FernLeaf students discover their unique passions and aptitudes while developing the wide range of skills and knowledge that FernLeaf balances and will meet the unknown challenges of the future. traditional academic subjects with social-emotional integrates core entrepreneurship, foreign language, learning, stewardship, the arts, and comprehensive health and wellness.